Germoe/hit-predictor/project_report.md

 An argument could be made that without the introduction of the 20-20 rule along with the Nielsen Soundscan the Hot 100 could've become much staler than it has anyways.
 The 20-20 rule might've been introduced to offset the negative effect on fluctuation that was introduced by more accurate sales data.

-#### Conclusion

-The Hot 100 have gotten more stale through the years.
-We've seen less fluctuation of new unique songs being introduced to the Hot 100.
-More detailed sales data in the early 90s (Nielsen Soundscan) might've amplified that trend and was only held back by artificial streak length hurdles (20-20 rule).

-Since the 1970s unique songs per year had continually decreased, the change in that trend didn't come until the introduction of digital sales in the formula in 2005 and streaming data (i.e. Spotify, Youtube etc.).
-While it hasn't returned to its former diversity we've seen a small upwards trend in unique songs per year in recent years.

-It was also argued that Nielsen Soundscan, with its addition of more granular data on song's actual sales data allowed the emergence of 'Super Songs', i.e. regular appearance of songs that stay on the Hot 100 for more than 31 weeks.

 ### 4.1.2 The relationship of Peak Position and Streak Length

-A common assumption I've always had was songs that have a higher peak position tend to stay on the Hot 100 longer.
-Let's investigate that assumption below.
+Looking at streak length it could be interesting to see whether there's a relationship with the peak position a song reached.

 ![](./notebooks/assets/peak_streak_rel.png)

     Spearman's R: -0.7857196745443265 p-value: 0.0

-We can see a roughly linear monotonic relationship (tested using Spearman's R) with a p value of 0.
-This means that there certainly is a relationship between streak lengths and peak position.
+We can see a roughly linear monotonic descending relationship (tested using Spearman's R) with a p value of 0.
+This means that there most likely is a relationship between streak lengths and peak position.
 The higher the peak position is the longer a song tends to stay on the Hot 100.
 We can see that this seems to be especially true for songs that make it onto the top 20.

-We had to use Spearman's R in this case as Pearson's R requires a normality assumption, which due to the inherent 1-100 scale is rarely given.
+We had to use Spearman's R in this case as Pearson's R requires a normality assumption, which due to the discrete values of 1-100 scale is not given.

 _Quick Note: At Streak position 19 we can see an unusually bold line, this clearly demarcates the skewedness that the so-called "20-20 rule" (explained above) has introduced into the data._

 #### Pole Position Streaks

-Now we know that songs that have higher peak positions tend to stay on the hot 100 longer but we've also seen that the pole position (i.e. rank 1) has the highest number of unique songs (see histogram of Joint plot above) indicating that this is a highly battled over position.
+Now we know that songs that have higher peak positions tend to stay on the Hot 100 longer but we've also seen that the pole position (i.e. rank 1) has the highest number of unique songs (see Histogram to the right side of the Joint plot above) indicating that this is a highly battled over position.
 Staying on the Hot 100 is one thing but I'm curious what songs were able to stay on the Hot 100's most coveted position the longest.

 ![](./notebooks/assets/pole_pos_streaks.png)